Guidelines for the Legislator Nominating Committee and Candidates for NCSL Office

 Candidates for Staff Vice Chair.
 In order to qualify for consideration by the staff nominating committee, candidates for staff vice chair shall submit a letter of declaration of candidacy postmarked or electronically transmitted no later than 60 days before the Annual Summit.

-Candidates for the Executive Committee, including members appointed to fill a prior vacancy, shall submit a letter of declaration postmarked or electronically transmitted no later than 45 days before the Annual Summit.
+Candidates for the Executive Committee, including members appointed to fill a prior vacancy.
+These individuals shall submit a letter of declaration postmarked or electronically transmitted no later than 45 days before the Annual Summit.
 Declarations shall be addressed to the chair of the staff nominating committee in care of the NCSL office in Denver, which shall acknowledge their receipt.
 All declarations shall be received prior to the applicable deadline.

 Members Eligible for Another Term.
 NCSL staff shall prepare a letter of declaration for signature by the executive committee members who are eligible for another term on the NCSL Executive Committee.
 NCSL staff shall deliver the letter of declaration to the executive committee members at the Spring meeting of the Legislative Staff Coordinating Committee.
-NCSL staff shall mail a letter of declaration to those executive committee members who are not present at the Spring meeting of the Legislative Staff Coordinating Committee immediately following the meeting.
+NCSL staff shall email a letter of declaration to those executive committee members who are not present at the Spring meeting of the Legislative Staff Coordinating Committee immediately following the meeting.
 The nominating committee may consider any member eligible for another term competitively, and shall invite members to interview prior to renomination if: